giuliachiola/super-blog-content/til/shell/console-outputs.md

 VUE_APP_DEBUG=false
 ```

-we can add all console outputs we want to our project, and none of them will output in the final JS bundle! 🎉
+we can add all console outputs we want to our project

 ```js
 import log from 'loglevel';